All Episodes

 Okay, perfect, perfect.

-So now that that um now that that makes sense, uh, we're gonna go ahead and get into um what human smuggling is, okay, guys.
+So now that that makes sense, we're going to go ahead and get into what human smuggling is.

-And I'm gonna show you guys what their badge looks like as well.
+And I'm going to show you guys what their badge looks like as well.

 Because we got a lot of international viewers here.

-So I want to make sure you guys understand this stuff because then it's gonna make sense when I talk about the cases because we're gonna start to you know move kind of fast here.
+So I want to make sure you guys understand this stuff because then it's going to make sense when I talk about the cases because we're going to start to move kind of fast here.

-They're federal law enforcement component of the United States uh customs and border protection.
+They're a federal law enforcement component of the United States Customs and Border Protection.

 So you got U.S. Customs and Border Protection, U.S. Border Patrol, and then bam, here's their badge right here.

-So when you go to the airport and you see those guys in the blue uniforms, that's customs and border protection office of field operation, aka O F O. When you're not on the border, when you're not at uh um at basically a valid point of entry, a POE, uh, you're gonna see border patrol.
+So when you go to the airport and you see those guys in the blue uniforms, that's customs and border protection office of field operation, aka OFO.

 If you see green, that's not good.

-That means you're you're probably trying to come into the United States illegally, because they're patrolling that area to make sure no one comes in illegally.
+That means you're probably trying to come into the United States illegally because they're patrolling that area to make sure no one comes in illegally.

-If you see, if you see blue, uh and you're going through a valid port of entry, then you're good.
+If you see blue and you're going through a valid port of entry, then you're good.

-Now, if you see border patrol at a checkpoint, and that's different, which we're gonna talk about a checkpoint here in a second.
+Now, if you see Border Patrol at a checkpoint, that's different, which we're going to talk about a checkpoint here in a second.

-But in general, guys, When you come into an airport or whatever may be, you're gonna see customs and border protection blue uniforms 99% of the time.
+But in general, guys, when you come into an airport or whatever it may be, you're going to see customs and border protection blue uniforms 99% of the time.

-And then when you're out in the rural area, etc., it outside of being going through a checkpoint, you're gonna see border patrol in green uniforms, okay.
+And then when you're out in the rural area, et cetera, outside of being going through a checkpoint, you're going to see Border Patrol in green uniforms.

 So they're a huge agency, guys.